gawainhewitt/core_online_music_stuff/README.md

 For the select boxes there is a lot of CSS which comes from a tutorial on [w3schools.com](https://www.w3schools.com/howto/howto_custom_select.asp).

+For my reference the ~ in the following means "all siblings after this element".
+So any element with class checkmark after a .container:hover input element. https://www.w3.org/TR/selectors-4/#general-sibling-combinators

+    .container:hover input ~ .checkmark {
+    background-color: #ccc;
+    }

 # JavaScript

 I haven't used it in this project, but you can declare a whole stack of variables at once with let in one statement.
 I'm still getting my head around let, var etc. so more soon!
 For example I just read that var can create a property on a global object, while let can't.
 Will need to investigate this further.